-In the evening, met my friend who brought us to a restaurant famous for Samgyetang (Korean ginseng chicken) which served the yummiest kimchi I have ever eaten!
-However, again, not much time to enjoy the free flow of delicious kimchi, because we were dining tatami-style and MF was meddling with EVERYTHING on the table.
+In the evening, my friend who brought us to a super famous Samgyetang (Korean ginseng chicken) restaurant called Tosokchon.
+They served the yummiest kimchi I have ever eaten!
+And the Samgyetang was so rich.
+Just thinking about it makes me hungry.
+But at that point in time, I didn’t have much time to enjoy the free flow of delicious kimchi, because we were dining tatami-style and MF was meddling with EVERYTHING on the table.

-Went to Hello Kitty Town Restaurant and Amusement Park as planned..
+We went to Hello Kitty Town Restaurant and Amusement Park as planned.
 Again, a fantastic place to visit with kids and babies!
 MF had tons of fun at the playground there, despite most of the things being pink and girly.

 Hello Kitty Town, located at Western Dom near Madu station, was a bit hard to find.
 However, someone has written a post with DETAILED instructions on how to get there after I came back, so you can refer to it now. 🙂

 I tried to find out if MF could play for free, but everything on their website was in Korean!
 So I got my Korean friend to help me translate.
 Here is the information, as of December 2011:

 - Hours of admission are from 11 a.m. till 9 p.m (Last orders 8 p.m)